Scott-Devine/CloudMELT/README.md

 changed to be more descriptive.
 * Just as some MELT-Split steps require the same inputs (e.g., ref_fasta_file, ref_bed_file/genes_bed_file), some arguments are repeated across the config files and should be kept consistent.
 * All of the file paths that start with "/opt" or "/toil" are paths _in the Docker container_ in which MELT, Bowtie, and mosdepth are installed.
 * The predefined reference files start with "/opt" whereas files generated in a previous step (e.g., LINE1.pre_geno.tsv) start with "/toil".
+When in doubt follow the pattern used in the example files.
 * MELT (and the corresponding CWL workflows) support other parameters that aren't used in these particular config files.
-To see all of the parameters for a particular workflow step, check the `inputs` section of the corresponding .cwl file e.g., [cwl/melt-grp.cwl][cwl/melt-grp.cwl]
+To see all of the parameters for a particular workflow step, check the `inputs` section of the corresponding .cwl file e.g., [cwl/melt-grp.cwl][melt_grp]
 * These example configuration files use hs37d5 as the human reference sequence and the hg19 reference annotation.
 * MELT-Split is being run here on only two mobile element types: LINE1 and ALU.
 SVA and HERVK are also available and any combination of the 4 may be specified in the config files.

+[melt_grp]: cwl/melt-grp.cwl

 ### 5. Run `create_pipeline.pl` to create the CloudMELT pipeline